-French illustrator Matthiue Bessudo, aka McBess, is a director at visual effects house in London, The Mill.
+Matthieu Bessudo, aka McBess, is a French illustrator living in London.
 With a passion for illustration and music, Bessudo always tries to mix the two in his work.
 A super-talent, his doodle art features a mind-blowing amount of detail.

 High school student Michelle aka GenerallySpeaking is the lady behind this intricate ink doodle.
 Covering a book from one of her notebooks, this is doodle art at its best.
 Using a simple biro, Michelle began the detailed illustration in the top-right corner, allowing organic shapes to flow around it until covering the entire page.

 06. Helen Kaur